dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 ```

 That's slow.
 Almost 26 seconds of my precious wall time, and I'm only downloading 32 pages because it's a toy example.
 Usually I'm looping over at least thousands of items to process.

+## This is an embarrassingly paralellizable script

+Each page download is independent.
+Downloading many pages in parallel doesn't require any sort of thread safety mechanism, concurrency control.
+There are basically no dragons to be wary of (other than hitting rate limits).
+This is embarrassingly easy to parallelize.

 This is I/O bound, so multithreading is appropriate.<a name="gil-footnote-return"></a><sup>[[1]](#gil-footnote)</sup> Download the pages in parallel – we've got CPUs and network bandwidth to spare.